rotemgb/query_genie/README.md

 # QueryGenie

-QueryGenie is a FastAPI web app that allows querying an SQLite database using natural language.
+QueryGenie is a quick proof-of-concept (PoC) FastAPI web app that allows querying an SQLite database using natural language.
 It uses **Ollama** as the default LLM for SQL generation, with optional OpenAI support if an API key is provided.

 ---